‘Vanderpump Rules’ News: James Kennedy Confirms Who Lala Kent’s Boyfriend Is On ‘WWHL’

 — maria menounos (@mariamenounos) January 19, 2017

 Then James Kennedy shocked everyone when he spoke out about Lala Kent’s allegedly married boyfriend.
 There have been rumors that it might have been an athlete she was dating, but everyone kept going back to Randall Emmett as who they think she is with now.
 John Legend and Chrissy Teigen called into the show.
 They told James Kennedy that they had to know who Lala is dating.
 Andy Cohen explained that he isn’t allowed to give out names, but that didn’t stop James from talking.
-He said that it is a bit Hollywood producer.
+He said that it is a big Hollywood producer.
 This pretty much confirms that the rumors could be true.

-Kristen Doute shared a post on Twitter not long ago that mentions Randell Emmett as well, which makes it sound like this could be the person Lala is dating.
+Kristen Doute shared a post on Twitter not long ago that mentions Randall Emmett as well, which makes it sound like this could be the person Lala is dating.
 She dropped the first name, but not the last name.
 Here is what she said.

 Dear Lala,